-About Sarti and surroundings
+About Sarti and surroundings June 24, 2010 04:43PM |

 Last year, when I met in Greece our host here, Nikos, I promised him I will write some impressions about my vacation in Sarti.
-Unfortunately, different problems kept me away from the computer, and thus winter came grinning smiley But I did not forget about my "debts", so now I am paying them, hoping it will be helpfull to those who are seeking for information about this resort.
+Unfortunately, different problems kept me away from the computer, and thus winter came But I did not forget about my "debts", so now I am paying them, hoping it will be helpfull to those who are seeking for information about this resort.
 As I did last year.

 Now about Sarti...